Collaborators

 Shaun Boe, PhD, MPT

-Dr. Boe is a Professor at Dalhousie University in the School of Physiotherapy.
+Dr. Boe is the Dean of the Faculty of Health Sciences at Western University.
 His research is focused in the area of neuroscience and rehabilitation, with a strong focus on the fundamental understanding and use of motor imagery.

 Lara Boyd, PT, PhD